 The Jobs and Education for Texans program funded by the State Comptroller’s Office is a competitive grant to purchase essential equipment in order to train students (both degree and certificate) for high demand occupations.
 Funds are being used to purchase equipment for electrical technology program.
-The $314,943 grant ends May 30, 2013.
+The $314,943 grant ended May 30, 2013.

 U.S Department of Labor – Community Based Job Training project for Nursing and Allied Health (CBJT)

 San Jacinto is the fiscal agent for the Gulf Coast Petrochemical Information Network (GC-PIN) collaborative initiative.
 Funding will be provided for simulation equipment, curriculum development and a persistence counselor in the nursing department.
 The 3-year sub-award for Lee is $915,052.
-The grant ends June 30, 2013.
+The grant ended June 30, 2013.